jalmeroth/deskhopl/docs/README.md

 | UART0 TX    | 16   |          |
 | UART0 RX    | 17   |          |
 | LED         | 25   |          |

+## Suspending macOS

+You can suspend your Mac with an Apple Keyboard by pressing `Option + Command + Media Eject`.
+The Media Eject key is part of the consumer control descriptor, while Option & Command are included in the keyboard.
+If you send both reports properly, macOS will suspend.
+But we need to make sure no other reports arrive on the Mac until it really has suspended.
+Otherwise it will just wake up again.

 ## Further links